 Do you ever get that feeling that someone is watching your every movement?
 That someone, somewhere, somehow knows exactly what you’ve been shopping for?
 That sweater you saw the other day?
 That new bicycle seat cushion you’ve been eyeing all week?
 Somehow they know exactly what you want — and even have a coupon to offer.
 How can you be paranoid when a coupon is involved?

 This masterful art of virtual stalking, known as remarketing, is a common marketing strategy known to bring customers back to your website.
-This regularly results in increasing site-wide conversion rates and average order value, as well as decreasing the number of abandoned shopping carts a site experiences.
-Continue below to learn how you can take advantage of remarketing and boost your before and after holiday traffic success!
+This regularly results in increasing site-wide conversion rates and average order values, as well as decreasing the number of abandoned shopping carts and improving site experiences.
+Read on to learn how you can take advantage of remarketing!

 1. Fast and easy remarketing setupInstalling your remarketing tag is as fast and easy as can be.
 To get started, navigate to the Shared Library, located on the bottom left of your Google AdWords account.